OfficeDev/Property-Inspection-Code-Sample/README.md

 In the iOSInspectionApp and iOSRepairApp folder you will find runnable sample code for iOS Apps which the O365 APIs.

-First, on a Mac machine, clone the GitHub repository.
+1. On a Mac machine, clone the GitHub repository.

 The samples utilize Cocoapods to configure both the Office365 SDKs and ADAL.
 To use Cocoapods to add the SDKs to the workspaces perform these steps for both the Inspection and Repair iOS Apps.